QMUL-SPIR/POL269_Hugo/content/Seminars/seminar1.md

 ### RStudio

-Let’s get acquainted with `R`.
-When you start RStudio for the first time, you’ll see **three panes**:
+Let's get acquainted with `R`.
+When you start RStudio for the first time, you'll see **three panes**:

 ![](img/rstudio_default.png)